OpenAPITools/openapi-generator/README.md

             client language to generate (maybe class name in classpath, required)

-        -L <library>, --library <library>
-            Library template (sub-template) to use.
-Run library-help -l {lang}
-            command for a list of supported libraries.

         -o <output directory>, --output <output directory>
             where to write the generated files (current dir by default)